| Brisbane Unplugged Gigs - BUg

 Acoustic, unplugged, mostly blackboard.
 Floor singers welcome.
 Singing 7:30 - 10:30pm.

-AUGUST 30 - Blackboard night A night dedicated to
+NOVEMBER 1 - Blackboard night: A night dedicated to

 blackboard performers.
 If you’d like a set, please arrive by 7:15pm and talk to MC Anne.